Devices

 Loopback

-Loopbacks are logical virtual interfaces which emulate real interfaces and can be used for different setup scenario’s, which require always-on interfaces.
-Below you will find some scenario’s for which these types of interfaces are used.
+Loopbacks are logical virtual interfaces which emulate real interfaces and can be used for different setup scenarios, which require always-on interfaces.
+Below you will find some scenario’s for which these devices are used.

 • Administrative access to services on your machine, which can bind to an address configured on top of the loopback.